think-grow-studio/one-question-app-client/PROJECT_ARCHITECTURE.md

 - Use `fetch` directly (always use apiClient)
 - Put API logic in hooks (hooks compose, api.ts implements)
 - Skip error boundaries in app root
+- Use React Native Animated API (always use Reanimated)
+- Use Lottie for interactive UI elements (Reanimated only)

+### Animation Rules:

+- ✅ All animations must use React Native Reanimated
+- ✅ Use `useSharedValue` and `useAnimatedStyle` for all animated components
+- ✅ Prefer `entering`/`exiting` props for mount/unmount animations
+- ✅ Use Gesture Handler with Reanimated for gesture-based animations
+- ⚠️ Optional: Use Moti for simple declarative animations (built on Reanimated)
+- ⚠️ Optional: Use Lottie only for decorative, non-interactive animations

 ---